Football Kickoff Out Of Bounds Penalty

-A kickoff out of bounds penalty is called on the kicking team when the ball goes out of bounds before touching a player on the opposing team during a kickoff.
-The receiving team gets the ball on their own 35 yard line when the kicking team is penalized for this.
+A kickoff out of bounds penalty is called on the kicking team when the ball goes out of bounds before touching a player on the receiving team during a kickoff.
+When this penalty occurs, the receiving team has a few options they can choose from depending on the level of play.

-A kickoff out of bounds is a rarely called penalty in football that occurs when a team kicks off and the ball goes out of bounds between the goal lines.
-When this happens, the receiving team gets to choose whether they want the ball in the location it went out of bounds or thirty yards from where the kickoff occurred which would be the thirty five yard line.
+A kickoff out of bounds penalty in football occurs when a team kicks off, and the ball goes out of bounds over the sideline without being touched by the receiving team.
+When this happens, the receiving team gets to choose from a few options as a result of the penalty.
+In the NFL, teams have two choices: taking the ball at the spot it went out of bounds or taking the ball 30 yards from the kickoff location (35-yard line).

-A kickoff out of bounds is called any time the ball goes directly out of bounds on its own or when a player on the receiving team establishes part of his body out of bounds and touches the ball.
-When this occurs, a flag is thrown and the receiving team is able to advance the ball to the thirty five yard line.
+A kickoff out of bounds is called any time the ball goes directly out of bounds on its own or when a player on the receiving team puts part of his body out of bounds and touches the ball.
+When this occurs, a flag is thrown, and the receiving team most frequently decides to advance the ball to the 35-yard line.

 When a kick falls out of bounds, the referee immediately throws the flag and signals for the clock to stop.
+They then rotate their forearms over and over one another in front of their body, as they would for an illegal formation or false start penalty.
 This indicates that the ball has left the playing field illegally and that the penalty will be called.